Kailun03/cst435-assignment2/README.md

 The `image_processor.py` script includes a fully automated benchmark suite.
 It will:
 1. Verify the dataset exists.
 2. Run a "Sanity Check" on a single image to ensure validity.
-3. Execute the pipeline with 1, 2, 4, and 8 workers for both paradigms.
+3. Execute the pipeline with 1, 2, 4, and 8 workers for three paradigms.
 4. Generate a formatted report table.

 Run the benchmark: